fhoces/fhoces.github.io/about/index.md

 comments: false
 ---

-I am a PhD candidate in Policy Analysis at the Pardee RAND Graduate School.
-My work is about increasing the transparency and reproducibility of policy analysis as a way to strengthen the connection between policy and evidence.
+I am a Postdoctoral Fellow at the Berkeley Initiative for Transparency in the Social Sciences (BITSS).
+I did my PhD in Policy Analysis at RAND with my dissertation focused on increasing the transparency and reproducibility of policy analysis as a way to strengthen the connection between policy and evidence.
 Before RAND, I studied economics and worked in public policy doing impact evaluations and economic analysis of various social policies.

 Publications